The "RHOA" Zoom Reunion Is Hands Down The Most Chaotic Event In TV History

-Season 12 of The Real Housewives of Atlanta was dramatic from start to finish, marked by cheating allegations, catfights, and a not-so-surprising breakup.
-But the Zoom reunion that followed the latest installment of the Bravo series has been ten times as explosive, proving that even a global pandemic can't put a pause to drama in the Atlanta.
+Season 12 of The Real Housewives of Atlanta was absolute chaos from start to finish, marked by cheating allegations, catfights, and a not-so-surprising breakup.
+But the Zoom reunion that followed the latest instalment of the series has been ten times as explosive, proving that even a global pandemic can't put a pause to drama in the Atlanta.

 Advertisement